Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: System Model and Initial Problem Formulation

-For a model of size~$D$ bits, the downlink communication for UE~$s$ will last until the complete model has been uploaded, defining the downlink duration $\tau_{s,dl}$:
+For a model of size~$D$ bits, the downlink communication for UE~$s$ will last until the complete model has been uploaded, defining the downlink duration $\tau_{s,\mathrm{dl}}$:

 \textbf{Local Training Update:} Each UE asynchronously starts the local training independently after correctly decoding the whole model.
-The training duration~$\tau_{s}^{(cp)}$ depends on the computational capacity~$f_{s}\in(0, f_{s,\max}]$~\cite{yang_FLenergy_2021}:
+The training duration~$\tau_{s}^{(\mathrm{cp})}${ is determined and assigned to each UE.
+UEs attempt to meet as close as possible this delay requirement by tuning} the computational capacity~$f_{s}\in(0, f_{s,\max}]${ by adjusting chip voltage with the technique of \ac{DVFS}~\cite{Chandrakasan_EnergyCMOS_1992, Zhai_DVFS_2004, Tang_DVFS_GPU_2019}.
+The latency and energy can be expressed as follows~\cite{yang_FLenergy_2021, Mao_MECEnergyModel_2016, PK_TGCN, Zeng_energyCPUGPUFL_2021}}:

-where~$C_s$ (cycles/sample) the number of CPU cycles required for training one sample data at UE~$s$; $I_s$ the number of local epochs and $\Theta_s$ is the local data sample size.
-The energy consumed on the local computation by UE~$s$ writes as:
+where~$C_s$ (cycles/sample) the number of CPU cycles required for training one sample data at UE~$s$; $I_s$ the number of local epochs and $\Theta_s$ is the local data sample size. {We define~$\zeta\defeq I_sC_s$ assumed identical across $s\in\setS$.} The energy consumed on the local computation by UE~$s$ writes as: